Mom speaks as trial begins for the murder of her 8-year-old daughter

 Almost three years later and every day is still a challenge.

-"When people say that you lose a child, how it leaves a gapping whole in your heart.
+"When people say that you lose a child, how it leaves a gaping hole in your heart.
 It's still there," she said.

 Latoyia looks at videos that her daughter recorded often, just to hear her voice and see her face.